Tara Reid Goes Braless in See-Through Chainmail Mini Dress

 Tara Reid has had her fair share of head-turning red carpet moments, but her latest look might just top them all.

-The 41-year-old American Pie alum turned heads on Thursday, showing off her slim figure on the red carpet at the Art with a Cause event in Los Angeles in a transparent, chainmail mini dress.
+The 41-year-old American Pie alum turned heads on Thursday, showing off her slim figure on the red carpet at the Freedom United Foundation’s Art for a Cause event in Los Angeles in a transparent, chainmail Association mini dress.

 Her bra nowhere to be found, Reid instead wore tan pasties and a matching thong to cover up.
-She was all smiles in the sleeveless gown — which she accessorized with a few bracelets and a silver watch.
+She was all smiles in the sleeveless rose gold gown by Australian designer Showpo — which she accessorized with a few bracelets and a silver watch.

 Gone was the wig Reid famously rocked at the Hollywood premiere of Valerian and The City of a Thousand Planets on July 17, her hair pulled back this time in a tight pony tail.

-“It was a pleasure to come out and support @freedomunitedfoundation & @realevanross on the amazing revealing of his latest art work,” Reid wrote on Instagram, captioning a shot of she and Evan Ross.
+“It was a pleasure to come out and support @freedomunitedfoundation & @realevanross on the amazing revealing of his latest art work,” Reid wrote on Instagram Thursday, captioning a shot of she and Evan Ross.
 “What a talent!”

+“Just so everyone is aware.
+I was wearing double cutlets last night,” she wrote on Instagram Friday.

 In July, the Sharknado 5 star opened up about the body shaming she’s experienced during her years in the spotlight.